-Enable Logpush to Datadog · Cloudflare Logs docs
+Enable Logpush to Datadog

 To enable a job, make a

 PUT request to the Logpush jobs endpoint.
-You’ll use the job ID returned from the previous step in the URL and send
+You will use the job ID returned from the previous step in the URL and send

 {"enabled": true} in the request body.